 Waldo County Soil & Water Conservation District (SWCD) collaborated with Knox Lincoln SWCD to offer a full day bus tour highlighting five residential properties and a public park that earned certification through our Conservation Landscape Certification Program.
-This program was created by our District, and recently

-Certification program participants who shared their property during the tour worked to meet the requirements in the five core criteria areas which include: provide wildlife habitat, practice soil and water conservation, control invasive plant species, plan and plant for ecosystem support, and implement organic and integrated pest management practices.
-Our tour included all types of properties, from an urban oasis boasting a tiny orchard, perennial/shrub borders, to mixed use properties with fields, streams and woodlands as well as gardens with native and other useful plants.
+This program was created by our District, and recently plant species, plan and plant for ecosystem support, and implement organic and integrated pest management practices.
+Our tour included all types of properties, from an urban oasis boasting a tiny orchard, perennial/shrub borders, to mixed use properties with fields, streams and woodlands as well as gardens with native and expanded into Knox & Lincoln counties.
+Our 50 participants viewed beautiful landscapes enhanced with native plants, meadowscapes, perennial gardens, pollinator gardens and wildlife habitat features.
+They also enjoyed lunch at The Hoot, a gourmet farm-to-table restaurant in Northport.
+Both districts have other useful plants.
 The owners described their efforts towards making their property wildlife friendly as well as implementing many other recommended practices.

 Our full bus also included state conservation managers and SWCD district staff.
 Talks were also given by Aleta McKeage, founder of the program, and Rebecca Jacobs of Knox-Lincoln SWCD.
-Highlights included an educational pollinator garden in a public park, restored meadowscapes with added pollinator plants and wildlifefriendly mowing regimens, woodland shade gardens, chestnut plantings, and organic eradication of invasive plants providing space for a natural community of native plants to emerge.
+Highlights included an educational pollinator garden in a public park, restored meadowscapes with added pollinator plants and wildlifefriendly mowing regimens, woodland shade gardens, chestnut plantings, and organic eradication of invasive plants providing space for a natural worked for several years to complete a land certification program that includes resource guides and landowner checklists as a part of the certification, which has levels from Aspiring to Master Conservationist.